Chillwind132/AutoScreenshots_ARS/README.md

 # AutoScreenshots_ARS
 Convert a list of URLs to individual image or PDF files.
-Specifically engineered to avoid output image distortions or similar issues that plague other solutions.
+Specifically engineered to avoid output image distortions and similar issues that plague other solutions.

 ## Highlights